 Aaron volunteered for the race mostly to encourage his fellow participants.
 “I was standing next to a police officer: a detective that was under cover.
 Imagine a couple of months ago, would I see myself there talking to him?
 Never.”
 Aaron goes on to explain how he had a great time volunteering and that his interaction with the police officer was something he could never fathom.

 “Those people, the community, treated us like human beings, and not like addicts,” says Scott.
 “They come up, give you a hug, shake your hand, they treat you like human beings.
 Treated us like we were somebody.”
 Thank you to Healing Transitions for everything you do within the Raleigh community and for everything you have done to make these races possible.
 Runologie and every runner out there is truly grateful.

-Join Healing Transitions this Sunday as ultra-marathoner Charlie Engle plans to run for 26 hours celebrating 26 years sober in Dorothea Dix Park.
-Sign up to run with him or just join in.
+Healing Transitions this past summer was joined by ultra-marathoner Charlie Engle as he ran for 26 hours celebrating 26 years sober in Dorothea Dix Park.
 More info can be found here: Charlies 26th Birthday Run.